NunuM/chatstory-http2-chat/README.md

 #### Installation

-This chat is protected with Google's RecaptchaV3, you can create your keys and you must change in [script import](https://github.com/NunuM/chatstory-http2-chat/blob/master/public/chat.html#L190) and [app script](https://github.com/NunuM/chatstory-http2-chat/blob/master/public/script.js#L275)
+This chat is protected with [Google's RecaptchaV3](https://developers.google.com/recaptcha/docs/v3) for bot detection, you must have to create your keys and you must change in [script import](https://github.com/NunuM/chatstory-http2-chat/blob/master/public/chat.html#L275) and [app script](https://github.com/NunuM/chatstory-http2-chat/blob/master/public/script.js#L151)

+**Note** : If you want to deploy it, you must change the auto-sign SSL certificate.

 ```bash
 git clone https://github.com/NunuM/chatstory-http2-chat.git